p-misner/VirtualRealityDrivingSim/APIControl/README.md

 ## Set-Up Requirements

-1. Make sure Unity and AirSim are installed and set-up and all requirements in [Getting Started](https://github.com/p-misner/VirtualRealityDrivingSim/blob/master/README.md) are completed (Windridge City not necessary).
+1. Make sure Unity and AirSim are installed and set-up and all requirements in [Getting Started](https://github.com/p-misner/VirtualRealityDrivingSim/blob/master/README.md) are completed (Windridge City is not necessary).
-2. Make sure python (VERSION???) is installed on your computer.
+2. Make sure python is installed on your computer.
+AirSim recommends Python 3.5 or later, but some code may still work with 2.7.
-3. In the file explorer for your AirSim project, navigate into the PythonClient folder.
+3. In the file explorer for your AirSim project, navigate into the `PythonClient` folder.
 This is where you'll find all the provided example scripts for AirSim's APIs.
-Double click on setup.py, which should install all the necessary packages for Windows.
-(FOR MAC INSTALL SEPARATELY?????).
+Double click on `install_packages`, which should install all the necessary packages for Windows.
+4. Required packages can also be updated with the `update_packages` file.

 ## Running Scripts Manually
 Note: This requires use of command prompt (Windows) or Terminal (Mac).